 Since the late twentieth century it has been illegal to export Yap Rai stones from the island of Yap.
 Therefore, it is scarce to see examples surface in the marketplace.
 Examples that are available usually derive from long time sophisticated collectors, museums or private institutions that are legal to own.
 Here collectors have an opportunity to own a special museum piece that is seldom offered to the public and will hopefully soon reside in a deserving prized collection.

 The example offered here is a very attractive piece featuring a fairly circular shape with one side showing a slight raised ridge attesting to the hand hewn nature of its creation.
 Pleasing light brown and honey in color with a few streaks of grainy rock add character to the stone.
 Sure to take a place of prestige in whatever collection it enters.

 Approximate Size: 23 1/2” x 21” x 4”.

 Shipping/insurance for this item will be the responsibility of the winning bidder.
 Please contact us for more information.

 |Sales tax:||Sales Tax is only charged on this item for residents of California if your invoice total of numismatic/bullion items is less than $1,500.|

-GreatCollections offers collectors an extensive selection of certified coins ranging in price from $25 up to $10,000s.
-All coins have been professionally listed and imaged by GreatCollections expert staff and most are certified by the leading third-party grading companies.
+GreatCollections offers collectors, dealers and professionals an extensive selection of certified coins and paper money ranging in price from $25 up to over $100,000 certified by the leading third-party grading companies including PCGS, NGC, PMG and ANACS.
+GreatCollections is also the leading auction house of CAC approved coins.
+All coins and currency have been professionally listed, reviewed and imaged by GreatCollections expert staff.
 If you have any questions, please do not hesitate to contact us at +1-949-679-4180 or via e-mail to [email protected].